-- Informational lecture by Dr. Brian Mustanski, Professor of Medical Social Sciences and Director of the Institute for Sexual and Gender Minority Health, can be found here.
+- View the informational lecture by Dr. Brian Mustanski, Professor of Medical Social Sciences and Director of the Institute for Sexual and Gender Minority Health

 - Confirm that your grant meets your NIH institute's diversity supplement funding guidelines.
-Most stipulate that a grant have at least 2 years of funding left; specific information on requirements and deadlines can be found here.
+Most stipulate that a grant have at least 2 years of funding left; learn more about specific information related to requirements and deadlines.

 - If you have identified a trainee for potential funding, reach out to your program officer, as well as the program contact listed on your institute's diversity supplement page prior to submitting an application.
 The program contacts can provide information about funding priorities related to career stage, information about deadlines, specific points to cover in the application, etc.